 How to send money?

-Go to any Family Mart branches to pay for the said amount plus the charge that Family Mart get which amounts to 320 yen.
-There’s a green machine called fami port that provides various languages.
+- Go to any Family Mart branches to pay for the said amount plus the charge that Family Mart get which amounts to 320 yen.
+There’s a green machine called the Fami-port that provides various languages.
 This is where you do the process.

 Where does the receiver claim the money?